steadybit/docs-public/content/install-configure/70-configure-monitoring/20-instana.md

 ### Usage

 Once Instana has been configured in the platform's settings, you can use the `Instana State Check` in an experiment.
-Detailed explanation can be found in [Using Monitoring / Instana](../../use/30-monitoring/5-instana).
+Detailed explanation can be found in [Learn / Monitoring / Instana](../../learn/50-monitoring/30-instana).